networktocode/circuit-maintenance-parser/README.md

 Each `Maintenance` comes with a `metadata` attribute to provide information about the provider used and the process and parsers used in the successful parsing of the maintenance.

-This information is relevant to validate the actual content of the `Maintenance` because it may be generated using an LLM-powered parser that means that the confidence level is lower than using a pre-defined parser.
+This information is relevant to validate the actual content of the `Maintenance` because it may be generated using an LLM-powered parser which means that the confidence level is lower than using a pre-defined parser.
+You can check the `Metadata.generate_by_llm` boolean to check it.

 ## Installation